apita1423/disney-quiz-pp2/README.md

 - [Balsamiq](https://balsamiq.com/) - Used to create a sample of how I wanted the site to look.
 - [Google Fonts](https://fonts.google.com/) - Used to find fonts.
 Fonts used was Pangolin and Shadows Into Light Two and Sans-serif is the default font.
 - [Coolors](https://coolors.co/) - Used to put together the colour scheme for the site.
+- [Canva] (https://www.canva.com/) - Used to find the favicon icon.
 - [Favicon](https://favicon.io) - Used to create the favicon from the logo that was created.
-- [Pexels](https://www.pexels.com/) - Used for photos on the website (Mo and Eva picture was taken from my personal photos).
+- [Pexels](https://www.pexels.com/) - Used for background photo for the quiz.
 - [Am I Responsive](https://ui.dev/amiresponsive) - Used to check how the site would look on different screen sizes.
 - [Font Awesome](https://fontawesome.com/) - Used for wizard icon next to the Disney Quiz title.